tux4kids/tuxmath/docs/README.txt

     behavior of Tuxmath - SEE BELOW.

     The following command-line options can be sent to the program.
+     --optionfile filename - play game based on settings in the named file (see below for more on tuxmath config files).
+Tuxmath will look for a valid config file with a matching name in the following locations:
+                         	1. current working directory
+				2. as an absolute pathname
+				3. in the missions directory with tuxmath's other data files.
+				4. in the user's tuxmath options directory
+                                   (e.g. /home/laura/.tuxmath/filename
+                                5. in the user's home directory.

      --playthroughlist - Game consists of working through a list of questions -r                 generated based on the selected options (or defaults).